oroinc/documentation/management_console/customers/customers/index.rst

 Customers
 =========

-.. contents:: :local:

-In OroCommerce, **customers** represent companies who buy products using the storefront. **Customer users** are actual people who act on behalf of companies (i.e. customers) and have a limited set of permissions which depend on their role and function in the customer organization.
+**Customers** represent companies who buy products using the storefront. **Customer users** are actual people who act on behalf of companies (i.e. customers) and have a limited set of permissions which depend on their role and function in the customer organization.
 You can manage customer users and roles in the management console, or you can delegate this function to the customer who will access user and role management in the storefront.

 In the Customer section, you can manage the customers who represent a group of buyers related to the same business organization.